 \begin{Cor} For $F \in \overline{\Pic}^k(C_s)$ such that $F \not\simeq \cO_{C_s}(k \gamma(s))$, we have

 for any $i$.
 Here, $\overline{P}^{(k, d)}_F$ is the restriction of $\overline{P}^{(k, d)}$ to $\{(s, F)\} \times_S \overline{\cJ}^d_C$. \end{Cor}

-\begin{Rem}[{\cite[Remarks (iv)]{A11}}] \rm{In Section \ref{chapter_jacobian_line_bundle}, we assumed the integrality of $C$ to avoid working with stability conditions for sheaves on $C$.
+\begin{Rem}[{\cite[Remarks (iv)]{A11}}] \rm{In \zcref{chapter_jacobian_line_bundle}, we assumed the integrality of $C$ to avoid working with stability conditions for sheaves on $C$.
 If one fixes an ample line bundle on $C$ and defines the compactified Jacobian $\overline{J}^d_C$ to be the moduli space of semi-stable torsion-free sheaves of degree $d$ of generic rank one, our argument works well.} \end{Rem}